kninetimmy/Necksaver_xr/README.md

 ## **Thanks**

 The OpenXR API Layer is heavily based on Matthieu Bucchianeri's (mbucchia) [XR_APILAYER_NOVENDOR_fov_modifier](https://github.com/mbucchia/XR_APILAYER_NOVENDOR_fov_modifier).
-XRNS would not be possible without his kind help!
+XRNS would not be possible without his foundation work and his kind help!
+Thanks to BuzzteeBear for letting me use some of his OXRMC code to enable general OpenXR compatibility.
 Thanks to Firdimigdi for his support on smooth autorotation!
 Thanks to 65th Haack and 453 Jihadi Daddy for testing!
-Big Thanks to Nikoz for providing the installer, ideas, feedback and a lot of other improvements!
+Big Thanks to Nikoz for providing the new input system, installer, ideas, feedback and a lot of other improvements!

 This project uses several third-party libraries, which are used and distributed under their own license terms.